William758/ContentDisabler/README.md

 - Only prevents choice in lobby, artifact can be enabled from effects that can enable artifacts during a run.

+# Difficulties

+Create a config for every difficulty that prevents difficulty from being selected in the lobby.

 # Survivors

 Create a config for every survivor that prevents survivor from being picked in character select or from rolling in metamorphosis.